Serbian Nationalists Try To Disrupt Kosovo Culture Festival In Belgrade

 The festival, which is organized by liberal youth groups from Serbia and Kosovo, presents films, exhibitions, and theater plays from Kosovo.

-It also features debates on the dialogue between Serbia and Kosovo and cooperation between the two countries’ youths.
+It also features debates on the dialogue between Serbia and Kosovo and cooperation between the two countries' youth.

 The festival, founded in 2014, has been targeted by Serbian right-wing protesters in the past.